Docker Default Networking 101

 The docker0 bridge can be configured with several flags ( listed below ).
 The modes are applied at a container level so that you may see a mixture on the same docker host.

-• The –net=container:$container2 mode shares the container’s namespaces.
+- The –net=container:$container2 mode shares the container’s namespaces.
 It may also be called a “container in a container .”When you run the second container, the network mode should be set to ‘container’ and specify the container we want to map.
 All the port mapping is carried out on the first container.
 Any changes to the port mapping config on the second container have no effect.
-During the link operation, the docker engine creates container host entries for each container enabling resolution by name.
-The most important thing to remember about linking containers is that it enables access to the linked container on an exposed port only; communication is not freely by IP.
+During the link operation, the docker engine creates container host entries for each container, enabling resolution by name.
+The most important thing to remember about linking containers is that it allows for access to the linked container on an exposed port only; communication is not freely by IP.

 Docker default networking 101 and container communication.